elastic/elastic-otel-dotnet/README.md

 > **_NOTE:_** Replace the `<LATEST>` placeholder with the latest available package from [NuGet.org](https://www.nuget.org/packages/Elastic.OpenTelemetry).

-After adding the package reference, you can start using the Elastic Distribution for OpenTelemetry .NET in your application.
-The distribution includes a transitive dependency on the OpenTelemetry SDK, so you do not need to add the OpenTelemetry SDK package to your project, although doing so will cause no harm and may be used to opt into newer SDK versions before the Elastic Distribution for OpenTelemetry .NET references them.
+After adding the package reference, you can start using the Elastic Distribution of OpenTelemetry .NET in your application.
+EDOT .NET includes a transitive dependency on the OpenTelemetry SDK, so you do not need to add the OpenTelemetry SDK package to your project, although doing so will cause no harm and may be used to opt into newer SDK versions before the Elastic Distribution of OpenTelemetry .NET references them.

-The Elastic Distribution for OpenTelemetry .NET is designed to be easy to use and integrate into your applications.
+The Elastic Distribution of OpenTelemetry .NET is designed to be easy to use and integrate into your applications.
 This includes applications which have previously used the OpenTelemetry SDK directly.
 In situations where the OpenTelemetry SDK is already used, the only required change is to add the [`Elastic.OpenTelemetry`](https://www.nuget.org/packages/Elastic.OpenTelemetry) NuGet package to the project.
-Doing so will automatically switch to the opinionated configuration provided by the Elastic Distribution for OpenTelemetry .NET.
+Doing so will automatically switch to the opinionated configuration provided by the Elastic Distribution of OpenTelemetry .NET.

 ### ASP.NET Core usage

 A common requirement is to instrument ASP.NET Core applications based on the `Microsoft.Extensions.Hosting` libraries which provide dependency injection via an `IServiceProvider`.

-The OpenTelemetry SDK and the Elastic Distribution for OpenTelemetry .NET provide extension methods to enable observability features in your application by adding a few lines of code.
+The OpenTelemetry SDK and the Elastic Distribution of OpenTelemetry .NET provide extension methods to enable observability features in your application by adding a few lines of code.

 In this section, we'll focus on instrumenting an ASP.NET Core minimal API application using the Elastic